 In 2018, the Erie County Commissioner’s office passed new legislation that changed how the County needed to collect lodging taxes.
-While the municipality had always collected from hotel-motel operators, now the statue mandated remittance from short-term rental hosts as well.
+While the County had always collected from hotel-motel operators, now the statue mandated remittance from short-term rental hosts as well.
 And this presented a real issue for the auditor’s office.

 Erie County really didn’t know how many short-term rental properties is had within its boundaries.
 Erie County’s Chief Fiscal Officer Brenda Hurst expands, “Once we started looking [for short-term rental listings] and speaking to our smaller cities and townships, we realized that we probably had many more short-term rental properties than we knew about.”

 But even more than not fully understanding the depth and breadth of its short-term rental landscape, Erie County didn’t even have an automated method for hosts to register and remit taxes.
 What hosts the County did know about were required to download a paper form, cut and mail paper checks—or haul down to a government office to wait in line.
 Then employees would have to devote extra time to processing checks, sending out paper receipts, and then manually entering data into a hefty Excel spreadsheet.
 Every tax payment came with an administrative cost that ate into funds which should have been going into community coffers.